martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/sim.md

 ![Top Bar](~/images/top_bar_sim.png "Top Bar")

 The Top Bar shows various changes compared to Init Mode.
-Minor changes include that the Save button (second button in the left group) now works and the Settings button (second button in the right group) is now enabled.
+Minor changes include that the Save button (second button in the left group) now works and the Settings button (third button in the right group) is now enabled.
 The Settings button is explained further below.

 ### Tool Menu